JasonKessler/scattertext/README.md

 [![Gitter Chat](https://img.shields.io/badge/GITTER-join%20chat-green.svg)](https://gitter.im/scattertext/Lobby)
 [![Twitter Follow](https://img.shields.io/twitter/follow/espadrine.svg?style=social&label=Follow)](https://twitter.com/jasonkessler)

-# Scattertext 0.0.2.8.1
+# Scattertext 0.0.2.8.2

 ### Updates

 Added `TermDocMatrix.get_corner_score`, giving an improved version of the Rudder Score.
+Exposing `whitespace_nlp_with_sentences`.
+It's a lightweight bad regex sentence splitter built a top a bad regex tokenizer that somewhat apes spaCy's API.
+Use it if you don't have spaCy and the English model downloaded or if you care more about memory footprint and speed than accuracy.

+It's not compatible with `word_similarity_explorer` but is compatible with `word_similarity_explorer_gensim'.

 **Table of Contents**